Pikes Peak Athletics is currently welcoming new members to all groups! Whether you are new to the sport or a seasoned veteran we have a group for you.

 New Athletes to Pikes Peak Athletics:

-- When registered, swimmers new to Pikes Peak Athletics will be assessed annual registration fee
+- When registered, swimmers new to Pikes Peak Athletics will be assessed an annual registration fee of $175

-Once registered, athletes may elect to suspend membership and return without penalty, so long as the membership office is notified by the 15th of the month prior to suspending and withdrawal form is submitted by this date.
+Once registered, athletes may elect to suspend membership as long as the membership office is notified by the 15th of the month prior to suspending and withdrawal form is submitted by this date.

-In addition to the monthly dues, all athletes must be registered with USA Swimming which is a one time per year fee of $72.
+In addition to the monthly dues, all athletes must be registered with USA Swimming which is a one time per year fee.
 All registrations will be handled through our membership office.
 We also have an additional swim meet fee per swimmer when participating in swim meets depending on location.
 In city fee is $7.50, out of city meets $10 and out of state meets $75.

 Pikes Peak Athletics has no mandatory fundraising or volunteering requirements.
 The team is asked to time at meets that PPA attends.